Skip to Content

 doctor may ask you to keep a

-voiding log, which is a record of the amount of
+voiding log.
+This is a record of the amount of

 liquids you drink and how much and how often you urinate.

-that may be done to determine the type and cause of your urinary incontinence
+that may be done to find the type and cause of your urinary incontinence

-Your doctor may conduct a cystoscopic exam (a test that
+Your doctor may do a cystoscopic exam.
+This is a test that

-allows your doctor to see inside the urinary tract) to rule out other causes of
+allows your doctor to see inside the urinary tract.

 The treatment you and your doctor